ik5/dotvim/README.md

 # dotvim
-My dotvim - work in progress - Beta stages

-Making my VIM to be close to an IDE setup for the following languages:
+The following (Neo)Vim configuration is to help me work with programming.

+The reason for it, is that I work with number of technologies.

+The main technologies that I'm placing emphases on are:

  - Ruby
  - Go
  - HTML
  - CSS
  - Javascript (React/JSX, Vue, es6, es7, babel)
+ - Elm
  - XML
  - Rust
  - C
  - Python

+## TOC

 ## Features

  - ``vimrc`` handling
  - Incremental and smart case search
- - Sublime like text editing of multiple cursors
+ - Sublime like text editing for "multiple cursors"
- - Information regarding trailing whitespaces, including cleaning shortcuts
+ - Information on trailing whitespace, including cleaning shortcuts
- - Logical and Visual layout (for Right-To-Left lanaguegs) editing
+ - Logical and Visual layout (for Right-To-Left languages) editing
  - Tabs expanded to 2 spaces by default, except for Python
  - Keeping the ``<Leader>`` key as Backspace
  - Adding ``jj`` in edit mode to become alias to the ``<ESC>`` key